Skip to Content

 You hike through tree tunnels, do a little boulder scrambling and climb up a series of wooden ladders, summiting at Maclear’s Beacon, the highest point of the mountain.

-The hike takes 4 to 5 hours (or more, depending on your fitness level) and is a total of 4 miles (6.5 km).
+The hike takes four to five hours (or more, depending on your fitness level) and is a total of 4 miles (6.5 km).

 Scabiosa flower at Kirstenbosch Gardens